LeeAnnEditor/o365hq/services/Cutover G Suite to Office 365 migration - Just email and email folders.md

 +++
-title = "Cutover G Suite to Office 365 migration - Just email and email folders" description = "Migration of email data and email folders from G Suite (Google Apps) to Office 365 / Exchange Online." date = 2018-02-02
+title = "Cutover G Suite to Office 365 Migration - Just email and email folders" description = "Migration of email data and email folders from G Suite (Google Apps) to Office 365 / Exchange Online." date = 2018-02-02